bjrshea/thrillist/README.md

 As a class project, I re-created Thrillist's homepage using Angular.
 The site is constructed using multiple components and models to resemble the real thing.

+I also used this project to explore Firebase.
+All the data you see displayed on the page is stored there.
+I have not hidden the Firebase API key due to the fact that I would like to share this project without making someone plug-in their own data.

 ## Construction

 * **Model:** houses the construction that's used to build the data structures in the app component.